 Natural killer (NK) cells belong to the lymphocyte lineage and represent an essential part of the innate immune system.
-Upon interaction with target cells and stimulation via various receptors, NK cells can kill other cells and secrete substantial amounts of cytokines.
+NK cells can kill other cells and secrete substantial amounts of cytokines.
 Signals from activating and inhibitory NK cell receptors are integrated and regulate the activity of NK cells.
 Typical targets for NK cell killing are virus-infected or malignant cells, which both frequently reveal changed patterns of ligand expression on their cell surface.
 Such changes are recognised by NK cells, leading to killing of virally infected or transformed cells.
 NK cells can also be activated by different stimuli during interaction with dendritic cells, leading to release of pro-inflammatory cytokines and anti-viral substances.
 Due to these properties, NK cells play also important roles in autoimmune diseases, transplantation, and reproduction.
-Recently, NK cells were shown to possess immunological

-Our interests lie in biology and genetics of natural killer (NK) cells.
-In particular, we are interested in NK cell receptors and their interaction with MHC class I ligands and the regulation of NK cell activation.
-Furthermore, we analyse the role of micro-RNA molecules in the regulation of NK cell activity (see also below).
+Recently, NK cells were shown to possess immunological memory.
+Our interests lie in biology and genetics of natural killer (NK) cells, including regulation of NK cell receptor gene transcription, specific interactions of NK cell receptors and MHC class I ligands, and regulation of NK cell activation.